wp-plugins/admin-page-framework/readme.txt

 **Notes:** this framework does not do anything by itself.
 If you are not a developer, you do not need this.

-= Features =
+= What you can do =

+with it, easily create:

-- **Root Page, Sub Pages, and Tabs** - allows you to instantly create a top level page and the sub pages of it, plus tabs inside the sub pages.
+- **Root Page, Sub Pages, and Tabs** - where your users will access to operate your plugin or theme.
+- **Forms** - to let your users store their options.
-- **Custom Post Types** - helps to create custom post types and insert custom columns in the post listing table.
+- **Custom Post Types** - and the custom columns in the post listing table.
-- **Meta Boxes** - helps to create custom meta boxes with form fields, that means it enables to store additinal data associated with a post that your users create.
+- **Meta Boxes and Fields** - which help to store meta data stored associated with posts of set post types.
+Also meta boxes can be added to the pages created with the framework.
-- **Widgets** - helps to create widgets with the form fields that the framework provides.
+- **Widgets and Fields** - to display modular outputs based on the user's settings in the front end.
-- **Network Admin Pages** - network admin pages for WordPress multi-sites can be created.
+- **Network Admin Pages and Forms** - for WordPress multi-sites.

+= What are useful about =
 - **Extensible** - the created admin pages will become highly extensible with the automatically created hooks.
 In other words, it empowers other developers to customize your plugin or theme.
 That will result on making your projects grow.
 - **Section Tabs** - form sections can be displayed in a tabbed box.
 - **Repeatability** - supports repeatable form sections and fields which means the user can dynamically add/remove form fields.
-- **Sotability** - supports sortable form fields which means the user can set the order of fields by moving the field with drag-and-drop.
+- **Sortability** - supports sortable form fields which means the user can set the order of fields by moving the field with drag-and-drop.
 - **Import and Export Options** - buttons that the user can import and export settings by uploading and downloading text files.
 - **Reset Button** - lets the user to initialize the saved options.
 - **Validation and Error Messages** - with the pre-defined validation callbacks, the user's submitting form data can be verified.
 Furthermore, by setting the error array, you can display the error message to the user.